ernest-bruce/human-internet/free_humanity/free_humanity.md

 · students, teachers, and researchers will benefit from more efficient ways to link their work to their colleagues’ work
 &nbsp;

-this article, using hallowed documents, authored by people using lessens learned over thousands of years, defines ourselves, who we are, what we stand for
+this article, using hallowed documents, authored by people using lessons learned over thousands of years, defines ourselves, who we are, what we stand for
 · it imagines a future where data and content rule over platforms, and advancements in technology benefit humanity before satisfying profit·making needs of greedy entities
-· it then depicts our present presenting recent headlines that illustrate how the for·profit internet behemoths really think about personal·data and privacy
+· it then depicts our present, showcasing recent headlines that illustrate how the for·profit internet behemoths really think about personal·data and privacy
 · finally, it shows how the human·internet can take humanity from the confines of our present into valleys of humanistic collaboration
-· this is the interconnected, distributed network that will take humanity forward and upward to [Mars](https://en.wikipedia.org/wiki/Mars), [Europa](https://en.wikipedia.org/wiki/Europa_(moon)), [Enceladus](https://en.wikipedia.org/wiki/Enceladus), Proxima Centauri b, and beyond
+· this is the interconnected, distributed network that will take humanity forward and upward to [Mars](https://en.wikipedia.org/wiki/Mars), [Europa](https://en.wikipedia.org/wiki/Europa_(moon)), [Enceladus](https://en.wikipedia.org/wiki/Enceladus), [Proxima b](https://en.wikipedia.org/wiki/Proxima_Centauri_b), and beyond
 &nbsp;

 sections: